drvinceknight/Year_3_game_theory_course/Sage_commands.md

 The School of Mathematics has started teaching programming to all first year students and has also introduced the open source mathematics software [Sage](http://sagemath.org/).

-From time to time I will be demonstrating things using Sage, if you would like to use Sage: watch this video about setting up an account on the University server:
+From time to time I will be demonstrating things using Sage, if you would like to use Sage: watch [this video](http://www.youtube.com/watch?v=3E9LvXV_zrA&feature=youtu.be) about setting up an account on the University server.

-<iframe width="560" height="315" src="//www.youtube.com/embed/3E9LvXV_zrA" frameborder="0" allowfullscreen></iframe>

 \textbf{Note the requirement to use your Cardiff University username as a username for a Sage account}.